adeo/opp--core_tools/README.md

 # @core/tools
-Helpers toolkit, provide some often use functions.

 #### Why:
 Because it's have not anywhere...

 #### What:
+Helpers toolkit, provide some often use functions.
-Look up on description, and this is one of dependenies for [@core/core](https://github.com/adeo/opp--core_core) module.
+This is one of dependenies for [@core/core](https://github.com/adeo/opp--core_core) module.

 #### Basic usage:
 ```javascript